 Roger Kyaw Thu wants to give back to others because of his good fortune.

 Growing up on a farm in rural Myanmar, his parents’ supported their family on the rice, corn, garlic and vegetables they grew.
 He once dreamed of becoming a doctor but inspired by his parish priest, he entered a minor seminary to study for the priesthood and later attended college.
 Excelling in his studies, and thanks to benefactors like you, he was offered a scholarship to attend Divine Word College.
-Graduating in May 2018, he attends the SVD Novitiate at Techny.
+Graduating in May 2018, he has professed first vows and is currently a student at Catholic Theological Union in Chicago and is continuing his formation in the Theologate Program.

 “From the bottom of my heart, I would like to say a million thanks to you for your faithful support for the Divine Word College,” he wrote in a recent article.
 “Thanks to your sacrifices and dedication to the college and its mission, you have enriched my life.”